EbbeMeloSorensen/DotNet/Glossary/Glossary, Readme.md

      `npm run build`

     This creates a production build of the client application.
-Due to a postbuild construct in the package.json file, the application is also copied to the wwwroot folder
+Due to a postbuild construct in the package.json file, the application is also copied to the wwwroot folder.
+Notice that for some reason, the production build may be placed in a a subfolder of wwwroot named 'build' - this will result in a FAILED deployment.
+The wwwroot folder needs to contain the 2 subfolders 'assets' and 'static' as well as a number of other files such as index.html.
+If a build folder is generated the copy its contents to the wwwroot folder and delete the now empty build folder.

 17. Commit the changes to the local Git repo.